rsdoiel/antenna/planet.md

 ---

-## Appeal court to decide on referring McGregor move to DPP
+## McGregor's withdrawal of evidence to be referred to DPP

 date: 2025-07-02, from: RTÉ News

-The Court of Appeal will decide later today whether to refer matters relating to Conor McGregor's application to withdraw so called "fresh evidence" from his appeal to the Director of Public Prosecutions.
+The Court of Appeal is to refer documentation relating to Conor McGregor's application to withdraw so-called new evidence from his appeal to the Director of Public Prosecutions.

 <br>